Music

 Students have the opportunity to learn almost any instrument at BGS.
 We currently offer: Flute, Clarinet, Oboe, Bassoon, Saxophone, Recorder, Violin, Viola, Cello, Piano, Guitar (acoustic, electric, bass), Trumpet, Trombone, French Horn, Baritone, Tuba, Music Theory, Singing, Drums/Percussion and DJ lessons.

 Instrumental lesson times for students in Years 7-9 are rotated so that your child does not miss the same subject lesson too frequently.
-Twice a year, the school hosts an examiner from the Associated Board of the Royal Schools of Music, and students are entered for exams when appropriate.
+Twice a year, the school hosts an examiner from the Associated Board of the Royal Schools of Music and Trinity and students are entered for exams when appropriate.

-Lessons for years 10-13 occur in break, lunchtime or in private study periods to avoid any impact on their GCSE and A level subjects.
+Lessons for years 10-13 occur in break, lunchtime or in private study periods to avoid any impact on their GCSE and IB subjects.

 We have a huge range of musical activities at BGS, catering for all students, whatever their music interests might be.
 Our junior ensembles include Junior Choir, Junior Orchestra, Junior Jazz and Rock School, and provide younger students with an opportunity to develop ensemble skills in an enjoyable, relaxed environment.
 Our senior ensembles include Big Band, Senior Choir, Chamber Choir, Symphony Orchestra and an Improvisation Group.
 These ensembles are of a high standard, and have achieved some notable successes in recent years.
-In 2016, the Improv Group were invited to perform in the National Festival of Music For Youth in Birmingham, and last year our Senior Choir reached the finals of Jack Petchey’s Perfect Pitch competition at Cadogan Hall.
-The Senior Choir and Big Band tour each summer (most recently visiting Holland in 2017, Lake Bled, Slovenia in 2018, and Lake Garda, Italy in 2019.
+Each year we tour abroad, taking around 40 students in total to a range of destinations including Slovenia, Barcelona and Prague.

-We believe extra-curricular music provides an ideal opportunity for students to develop important social skills and enhance their sense of community.
-We have a longstanding relationship with Marlborough School, a local school for students with severe learning difficulties, performing regularly with their choir, and annually at their Christmas Carol Service.
+We believe co-curricular music provides an ideal opportunity for students to develop important social skills and enhance their sense of community.
+We have a longstanding relationship with Marlborough School, a local school for students with severe learning difficulties performing regularly at their Christmas Carol Service.

-With all of our extra-curricular activities we aim to involve as many students as possible, and to help students understand how enjoyable and satisfying it is to achieve their full potential.
+With all of our co-curricular activities we aim to involve as many students as possible, and to help students understand how enjoyable and satisfying it is to achieve their full potential.